biocore/empress/README.md

 `conda activate qiime2-2020.8`

 You can replace `qiime2-2020.8` above with whichever version of QIIME 2 you have currently installed.

+Now, run the following command to install Empress using PyPI:

-Install Empress through PyPi by using `pip install empress`.
+`pip install empress`

 Once you have installed Empress, run the following commands to ensure that Empress was installed correctly.
 If you see information about Empress' QIIME 2 plugin, the installation was successful!

 ```
 qiime dev refresh-cache